pcafstockf/oag-tools/oag-shared/src/lang-neutral/ReadMe.md

 ## Language Neutral `Method` properties

 * `parameter` Zero or more named elements each of which has a single associated `Model`.
 Matches the OpenApi Parameter element.
-* `request` A single argument which will be an artificially created `union` (to represent possible content types).
+* `request` A single argument which may be an artificially created `union` (to represent possible content types).
 Matches the OpenApi RequestBody element.
     * The constituent `Model`s of the `union` will be arranged in order of preference (some content types are more desirable than others).
-* `return` An ordered map of artificially created `union`s where map keys represent return codes.
+* `return` An ordered map of created `union`s where map keys represent return codes.
 Matches the OpenApi Responses element.